anoma/nspec/docs/arch/integrations/adapters/evm.md

 - escrow logic (e.g., required to wrap owned state into resources)
 - event logic (e.g., required for EVM indexers)

-separate and independent from the protocol adapter contract.
+separate and independent of the protocol adapter contract.
 This allows the forwarder contract to be custom-built and permissionlessly deployed by untrusted 3rd parties.

-Besides referencing the external contract by its address, the forwarder contract must also reference the the resource kind of the associated [calldata carrier resource](#calldata-carrier-resource) that the protocol adapter will require be created.
+Besides referencing the external contract by its address, the forwarder contract must also reference the resource kind of the associated [calldata carrier resource](#calldata-carrier-resource) that the protocol adapter will require be created.
 This allows the forwarder contract to also to enforce its own contract address to be part of the carrier resource label, which ensures that the correspondence between the forwarder and carrier resource is unique.

 !!! note